Healthy soils produce healthy plants. Healthy soil is full of organisms that turn organic matter and minerals into vital plant nutrients.

 Materials & Tools

-Gas-powered mowers and power tools can cause noise and air pollution and hardscaping materials are sometimes toxic and harmful to soil and plants.
+Gas-powered mowers and power tools can cause noise and air pollution.
+Hardscaping materials like certain mulch and lumber can also be toxic and harmful to soil and plants and others, like concrete pavers are impermeable and contribute to water waste.

 Learn more about using environmentally friendly tools and hardscaping materials, reusing and recycling, and finding alternatives to plastic.